 Where the PriceScale (with its DUIS meanings) is set to a value other than -5 and the SMETS1 ESME does not correctly share financial information with HAN Devices in such situations then, any HAN Device will incorrectly display Meter Balance, Time Debt Register[1...2], Payment Debt Register, Emergency Credit Balance, Emergency Credit Limit, Accumulated Debt and Emergency Credit Threshold (with their SMETS1 meanings).

+For such SMETS1 ESME, where:

+the Service Request only contains TOUPrices with an Index less than or equal to 15 then the S1SP shall set TOUPrice with Index 1 to 15, not specified in the TOUTariff (with their DUIS meanings), to zero in its instructions to the Device; or

+the Service Request contains TOUPrices with an Index greater than 15 then the S1SP shall set TOUPrice with Index 1 to 48, not specified in the TOUTariff (with their DUIS meanings) to zero in its instructions to the Device and any HAN Device may incorrectly display any information.

 Update Price (Primary Element) (SRV 1.2.1)

 The provision of Clauses 18.1(a) to 18.1(j), 18.1(p), 18.1(q), 18.1(s) and 18.1(x) apply to this Service Request.